twhjames/ip/README.md

   📝 Description: Read a book
   🛠️ Task Status: PENDING

-You now have 2 task(s) in your list.
+You now have 2 helix.task(s) in your list.
 ════════════════════════════════════

 👤 [You]   : bye
-🤖 [Helix] : Bye!
+🤖 [helix.Helix] : Bye!
 Hope to see you soon! 👋
 =========================================================
-✨ Thank you for using Helix.
+✨ Thank you for using helix.Helix.
 Have a great day! ✨
 =========================================================
 ```